Gi60s/openapi-enforcer-middleware/website/content/2.x/api.md

 **Returns** an object with the following methods:

+- [docs](#docs) - Generate an endpoint for serving your OpenAPI documentation using Redoc.
 - [init](#init) - Initialize the openapi-enforcer-middleware.
 - [mock](#mock) - Enable fallback (automatic) mocking.
 - [on](#on) - Add event listeners.